Node Perturbation Can Effectively Train Multi-Layer Neural Networks: Methods

-To measure the performance of the algorithms proposed, we ran a set of experiments with the CIFAR-10~\citep{Krizhevsky} and Tiny ImageNet datasets ~\citep{Le2015TinyIV}, using fully-connected and convolutional neural networks, specifically aiming to quantify the performance differences between the traditional ($\textrm{NP}$), layer-wise iterative (INP) and activity-based (ANP) formulations of NP as well as their decorrelated counterparts.
+To measure the performance of the algorithms proposed, we ran a set of experiments with the CIFAR-10~\citep{Krizhevsky} and Tiny ImageNet datasets~\citep{Le2015TinyIV}, using fully-connected and convolutional neural networks, specifically aiming to quantify the performance differences between the traditional ($\textrm{NP}$), layer-wise iterative (INP) and activity-based (ANP) formulations of NP as well as their decorrelated counterparts.
 These datasets were chosen as they have previously been shown to yield low performance when training networks using regular node perturbation, demonstrating its limitations~\citep{hiratanistability}.
 All experiments were repeated using three random seeds, after which performance statistics were aggregated.
 Further experimental details can be found in Appendix~\ref{appendix:experimental_details}.
+Additionally, we performed experiments on the SARCOS dataset~\citep{Vijayakumar2000}, demonstrating the application of our work in a robotics setting.